What is the GEMS project?

 - Department of Internal Medicine, University of Oulu, Oulu, Finland (Antero Kesanemi, principal investigator)

 - Ottawa Heart Institute, Ottawa, Canada (Ruth McPherson, principal investigator)

 - The University of Adelaide, Australia (Philip Barter, principal investigator)

 - The University of Lausanne, Lausanne, Switzerland (Gerhard Weber, Mosser, principal investigator)

 How will the GEMS data be analyzed?

 The preliminary data from the collection sites were collated for analysis by the Genetics Program of the Boston University School of Medicine.
 The DNA collected in each of the recruitment centers will be analyzed in a central facility.
 Separately plasma markers related to the metabolic syndrome are being measured.
-The of all the data is being carried out in multiple ways, under the guidance of GSK scientists.

 What new research discoveries are expected from GEMS?

-The primary goal of the GEMS project is to identify major genes that are responsible for the metabolic syndrome.
-GSK holds the intellectual property rights to any gene discovery, within the limits of the contract with the University of Texas.
-GSK's goal is to use this information to develop new drugs to treat the metabolic syndrome.
+The primary goal of the GEMS project is to identify major genes that are responsible for metabolic syndrome.
+GSK holds the intellectual property rights to any gene discovery, within the limits of the contract with the University of Texas System.
+GSK's goal is to use this information to develop new drugs to treat metabolic syndrome.
 Academic investigators hold publication rights to all discoveries.
 Academic centers derive other benefits from the study.
 Investigators also hold the rights to discovery of candidate genes that contribute to the metabolic syndrome.
-In addition, the multi-center study allows for intellectual interactions among the outstanding group of investigators assembled for the study.
+In addition, the multicenter study allows for intellectual interactions among the outstanding group of investigators assembled for the study.
 This interaction should spawn further collaborative research among the investigators from different institutions.
-This collaborative research should expand the spectrum of problems raised by the concept of the metabolic syndrome.
+This collaborative research should expand the spectrum of problems raised by the concept of metabolic syndrome.